-- ▶ \$1,513,600 State funds available to support homeless and emergency shelter program's operations - eligible applicants are a county or municipal governing body or agency, for-profit entities, an Indian tribal government, a community action agency, or other private non-profit organization.
-Only generic emergency facilities and voucher programs are eligible. - > SSSG funds cannot exceed 50% of an agency's annual operating budget. - funds distributes throughout the State by formula, based on past shelter use and anticipated need, to the three "regions" of the State defined by statute (Milwaukee County, Dane County and the remainder of the State). - ▶ for 2010-2011, an estimated 12,000 homeless households will be assisted
+- > up to \$1,513,600 State funds available to support homeless and emergency shelter program's operations - eligible applicants are a county or municipal governing body or agency, for-profit entities, an Indian tribal government, a community action agency, or other private non-profit organization.
+Only generic emergency facilities and voucher programs are eligible. - > SSSG funds cannot exceed 50% of an agency's annual operating budget. - ➤ funds distributes throughout the State by formula, based on past shelter use and anticipated need, to the three "regions" of the State defined by statute (Milwaukee County, Dane County and the remainder of the State). - ➤ for 2011-2012, an estimated 466,000 nights of shelter will be provided